 The dominant narrative about legacy cities is one of decline, loss of population and increasing poverty.
 This narrative is, at best, dramatically oversimplified.
 Legacy cities do face great challenges, but they are also full of hope and resurgence, and scores of increasingly vibrant neighborhoods.
 Legacy cities can best be thought of not as places of decline but rather as straddling between two very different worlds.

 First is the world of urban revitalization: the growth of diverse, vibrant urban neighborhoods that are becoming increasingly attractive to young people and the firms that employ them.
 Every large city I know has neighborhoods that are getting better by traditional economic criteria.
-St. Louis, the city where my wife and I live and where I focus much of my research, is clearly a legacy city.… Read More
+St. Louis, the city where my wife and I live and where I focus much of my research, is clearly a legacy city.
+Yet the neighborhood where we live, the Central West End, is not only very attractive by all conventional standards, it is also rapidly getting stronger.… Read More

 Surplus real estate is a common characteristic of legacy cities.
 Population decline and the ongoing effects of the foreclosure crisis have led to an unprecedented number of vacant and abandoned buildings, which in turn has given rise to the large-scale demolition programs underway in Cleveland, Detroit, Buffalo, and many other legacy cities.
 In the wake of demolition efforts, cities need to take a thoughtful approach to the management and reuse of vacant land, given that much of this land is unlikely to be redeveloped in the foreseeable future.